 Akava - Confederation of Unions for Professional and Managerial Staff in FinlandAkava, the Confederation of Unions for Professional and Managerial Staff in Finland, is a trade union confederation for those with university, professional or other high-level education.

-Akava is continuously growingAkava has more than 30 affiliates with altogether half a million unionised members working as employees, entrepreneurs and self-employed professionals in either the public or private sector.
+Akava is continuously growingAkava has 36 affiliates with altogether some 609 000 unionised members working as employees, entrepreneurs and self-employed professionals in either the public or private sector.
 The members join one of Akava’s affiliates based on their field of study, degree, profession or position.

 The members of all Akava affiliates typically serve in management or expert positions in fields such as education, technology or medicine.
-Additionally, Akava has 100,000 student members.
+Additionally, Akava has more than 100,000 student members.

 In Finland, approximately 70 per cent of all highly educated citizens are members of one of Akava’s affiliates.

 Akava affiliates are also open to all university students and most Polytechnic students.
-In fact, the number of student members is considerable: Akava's Student Counsel represents about 100 000 students.
+In fact, the number of student members is considerable: Akava's Student Council represents more than 100 000 students.

 Collective AgreementsAkava watches over the shared financial, professional, educational and other social interests of its members, as well as safeguarding their status and prestige in society.
 Akava is politically unaffiliated and independent of any political party.